All Episodes

 I think it was accurate.

-And Al Gore was a very important thing.
+And Al Gore was accomplished.

-So you stand by that Al Gore won you think George Bush won Florida by 537 votes?
+So you stand by that Al Gore won, you think George Bush won Florida by 537 votes?

-I didn't ask you, do you believe that is an accurate number?
+Do you believe that is an accurate number?

-I'm going to ask you, do you believe that number in Florida in 2000 is an accurate number?
+I believe in the Constitution and ask you, do you believe that number in Florida in 2000 is an accurate number?

 As accurate as we'll ever know.